James Traficant

 Traficant was expelled from the House on July 24, 2002, after being convicted of 10 felony counts, including taking bribes, filing false tax returns, racketeering, and forcing his congressional staff to perform chores at his farm in Ohio and houseboat in Washington, D.C.
 He was sentenced to prison and released on September 2, 2009, after serving a 7-year sentence.
 Traficant died on September 27, 2014, following a tractor accident at his farm in Green Township, Ohio.

+Traficant was one of the most conservative congressional Democrats in history, and both his personality and his political views have been argued to be a predecessor to Trumpism.

 Early life and education

 Born into a working-class Catholic family in Youngstown, Ohio, Traficant was the son of Agnes (née Farkas) and James Anthony Traficant.
 He was of mostly Italian and Hungarian ancestry.
 Traficant graduated from Cardinal Mooney High School in 1959 before receiving a B.S. in education from the University of Pittsburgh in 1963.
 He played quarterback for Pitt's football team, and his teammates included Mike Ditka.
 Traficant was drafted in the NFL's twentieth round (276th overall) by the Pittsburgh Steelers in 1963, and tried out for the Steelers and the Oakland Raiders of the American Football League, but did not play professionally.
 He later obtained an M.S. in educational administration from the University of Pittsburgh in 1973 and a second Master's degree in counseling from Youngstown State University in 1976.